Nigeria vice president’s helicopter crash-lands but all safe

 Akande later said the vice president told a crowd that “we are extremely grateful to the Lord for preserving our lives.”

 Nigeria’s presidential election is on Feb.
-16 and President Muhammadu Buhari seeks a second term.
+16 and President Muhammadu Buhari seeks a second term at the head of Africa’s most populous country and top oil producer.

+In a break from heated campaigning, rival presidential candidate Atiku Abubakar told the vice president he was “happy to note” that everyone was safe.

 Follow Africa news at https://twitter.com/AP_Africa